dklopstein/waste-sorting-classifier/README.md

 ![Model Summary](images/CNNSummary.png)
 <br/>
 **Figure 4: Convolutional Neural Network Model.**
 We created a Sequential convolutional neural network model using keras.
-The model consisted of an input layer, a convolutional hidden layer with a 3 X 3 kernel size, 12 filters, and relu activation function, a max pooling layer, another convolutional hidden layer with a 3 X 3 kernel size, 24 filters, and relu acivation function, another max pooling layer, a dropout layer to deactivate 25% of input units, a layer to flatten data, a dense hidden layer with a relu activation function, a dropout layer to deactiveat 50% of input units, and a dense output layer with a softmax activation function:
+The model consisted of an input layer, a convolutional hidden layer with a 3 X 3 kernel size, 12 filters, and relu activation function, a max pooling layer, another convolutional hidden layer with a 3 X 3 kernel size, 24 filters, and relu acivation function, another max pooling layer, a dropout layer to deactivate 25% of input units, a layer to flatten data, a dense hidden layer with a relu activation function, a dropout layer to deactivate 50% of input units, and a dense output layer with a softmax activation function:
 <br><br>

 We compiled using cross entropy loss and a learning rate of 0.001.
 Our final CNN was trained with 12 epochs and a batch size of 32.